rukavishnikovmihail00/testGit/README.md

 _______________________________________________________________________________________________________________________

 There are 3 functions of the Delivery tool:
-- __pack__   - downloads all the files, copies the images specified in your configuration file and makes an arhive
+- __pack__   - read a packing config, download files and docker images using skopeo, create an archive with some structure
-- __upload__ - extracts the archive made in 'pack' function and uploads all the files and images to the Artifactory storage
+- __upload__ - unpack the archive, parse an uploading config and the archive structure and upload files to Artifactory instance
-- __show__   - shows you an information about size used in your Generic and Docker repositories
+- __show__   - show space by a repository
 _______________________________________________________________________________________________________________________

 ## Requirements